|notes||notes by Holmes to augment some lessons, starting with a syllabus|

 Your objective at the start of each class is to enter a mental and physical state in which you are ready to contribute and learn.

 But the absurdity of this misconception becomes apparent if you think about college classes.
 For example, in the first year at a medium-sized university, I was privileged to hear David Wilkinson take time out from his widely-recognized work studying how background radiation supports the big bang theory to teach physics to beginners.
 And Burton Malkiel had just left President Ford's Council of Economic Advisers to teach Econ 101 to a few hundred first-years.
 When people like that take 50 minutes to explain what they think you should know, you don't squander the first three looking for a seat and a pencil.
 Students probably don't make it that far unless they have learned how to prepare to learn.

 The start-of-class assignment (a.k.a. the do-now) typically asks you to…

-You are welcome — indeed, it is probably better — to work in pairs with an immediate neighbor, augmenting each other's notes and jointly identifying answers.
+You are welcome — indeed, it is probably more educational — to work in pairs with an immediate neighbor, augmenting each other's notes and jointly identifying answers.
 If you missed the previous class, seeking help from a classmate is necessary, not just optional.

 As adherents of the Cornell note-taking system know, the review contemplated here is actually too little too late.
 By the time they start college, good students develop the self-discipline to review notes without prompting.
 That review is most profitably done soon after each day's class.
 In college, there will be no do-now, no teacher-designed exercises to help students recall the context of the previous class.
 Instead, successful students do that review on their own initiative, on a schedule that works for them.

-While you are in high school, learn about and experiment with study techniques.
+While you are in high school, learn about and experiment with techniques that good students use.
 To help with that experimentation, I assign techniques, such as the beginning-of-class reviews.
 By the time you reach college, you want to have internalized the techniques that work for you.